10 Hotels That Outperform Disney Resorts (Better Value & Luxury)

 If you are visiting during competition seasons (typically winter through spring), there is a high chance you will be sharing the resort with hundreds of cheerleaders or dance teams.

-• The Bus Stop: Cheer and dance groups often travel in packs.
+The Bus Stop: Cheer and dance groups often travel in packs.
 If you see a team heading for the bus, wait for the next one.
-A bus full of 40 teenagers practicing their "Spirit Fingers" is a lot to handle before your first cup of Joffrey’s coffee.
+A bus full of 40 teenagers practicing their "Jazz Hands" is a lot to handle before your first cup of Joffrey’s coffee.

 The Pro Tip: Check the event calendars at ESPN Wide World of Sports before you book.
 If a major national championship is happening, and you aren't part of it, consider upgrading to a Moderate resort or choosing All-Star Movies, which tends to get slightly less of the "team overflow" than Music and Sports.